Description

 - Glucose Production: Increased hepatic glucose production (balanced by GLP-1 effects)

-- Insulin Sensitivity: Improved hepatic insulin sensitivity
+- Insulin Response: Improved hepatic insulin response

-Metabolic Effects:
+Body Effects:

 - Fat Oxidation: Enhanced whole-body fat oxidation